splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/50-profiling-db-query.md

 * Always-on Profiling and Java Metrics
 * Database Query Performance

+If you want to dive deeper in Always-on Profiling or DB-Query performance, we have a separate Ninja Workshop called ***Debug Problems*** that you can follow.

 ## 2. AlwaysOn Profiling and Metrics

 When we installed the Splunk Distribution of the OpenTelemetry Collector using the Helm chart earlier, we configured it to enable **AlwaysOn Profiling** and **Metrics**.
 This means that the collector will automatically generate CPU and Memory profiles for the application and send them to Splunk Observability Cloud.